GA4 Anomaly Detection: How to Catch Traffic Drops Before They Cost You

 Here's what it does differently:

-• Cross-source context: Combine GA4 anomalies with data from BigQuery, Google Sheets, or databases to understand the full picture
+• Cross-source context: Combine GA4 exports with BigQuery, Google Sheets, Search Console exports, ad account data, or database tables to understand the full picture.

 Example Workflow